 Immediately after watching the video, the students are assigned to 4 working groups by handing out color coded name tags.
 Plastic name tag holders are supplied as part of the kit and teachers are advised to divide the class into 4 heterogeneous groups and print out the name tags prior to the activity.
 The four groups work simultaneously, and for that, there are 4 replicates of each puzzle.
 Colored stickers are used to mark the group’s puzzles – so the students can identify their own puzzle.

 Students are then led to the chemistry lab where the escape room is located.
 The room is 'sealed' with packaging tape and “do not enter” signs (Figure 1).
 The teacher rips the tape and lets the students in.
 The lab seems to be empty at first.
 In the background, action-movie-like theme music is broadcast and a 60 minutes countdown timer is projected on the whiteboard (range of completion times is about 40 min-60 min).
 From this moment, students are now on their own.
 The escape room puzzle can be solved with no further help or advice.
-Teachers are provided with "I'm not here” signs as a humorous assignment of their duty as operators and should stays in the room for safety reasons.
+Teachers are provided with "I'm not here” signs as a humorous assignment of their duty as operators and should stay in the room for safety reasons.
 Teachers may provide hints to weaker groups to prevent them from lagging behind (some hints that can be used by the teacher are provided in the supplementary materials).

 In regular escape rooms usually an operator sits behind the scenes in a separate room and controls the flow of the activity with CCTV cameras and a microphone/loudspeaker system.
 The roles of the operator are (1) to ensure the safety of the participants, (2) to ensure the safety of the facilities (i.e., that participants do damage the room), and (3) to ensure that the activity flows well – on the one hand, the fun of an escape room lies in students dealing with puzzles on their own; however, being stuck on a single puzzle for too long can get frustrating.
 As a rule of thumb, operators should only give hints once they are requested to so by the participants; however, a hint can also be given if the operator feels it can significantly improve the participants’ enjoyment and feeling of accomplishment.